In this article, I’m going to show you how to plan for a wildlife photography trip if you’re inexperienced and want to go beyond your comfort zone.

 A Capable Camera

-Probably your prized possession so choose wisely.
+A camera is probably your prized possession so choose it wisely.
 If you are buying from new you’ll need an SLR with a 300mm lens, bigger if your priority is birds.
 If you are buying the best kit, this will be your biggest expense.

 Be sure to take more batteries, I have two fully charged spares as a backup.
-The same can be said for SD cards.
-I take half a dozen.
+The same can be said for SD cards (affiliate) I take half a dozen.

 A tripod is handy unless you plan to travel a great deal.
 It soon becomes a burden.
 I do without, although there are times, admittedly, when I curse without one.